gordonkelly0/CardAnalysis/README.md

-looking online for a dataset to look into, I found this AllSets-x.json file which has all of the cards created for the card game Magic the Gather with their information.
+looking online for a dataset to look into, I found this AllSets-x.json file which has all of the cards created for the card game Magic the Gathering with their information.

 Link to dataset download https://www.kaggle.com/datasets/mylesoneill/magic-the-gathering-cards/versions/1/data